1857 Revolt & Replica of BIGBEN at Lucknow

 In 1856, the city was taken over by the British East India Company and transferred to British administration in the following year.
 This city was a major city during the 1857 revolt against the British.

 After Lucknow was made the capital by Nawabs of Awadh, the Nawabs came to be known as Nawabs of Lucknow.
 Nawabs were semi-autonomous Muslim rulers for the princely states under the Mughal Emperors.

-Bara Imambara is a massive imambargah (hall for Muslim Shia commemoration ceremonies), built in 1784 by the Nawab of Awadh.
+Bara Imambara (large Imambara) is a massive imambara (hall for Muslim Shia commemoration ceremonies), built in 1784 by the Nawab of Awadh.
 It is also called Asafi Imambara.
-This historic building is the grandest buildings and main tourist attraction in the city.
+This historic mosque is the grandest building and main tourist attraction in the city.
 Chota Imambara is another tourist attraction here.
 It was build by the same Nawab, Muhammad Ali Shah in 1838, as the mausoleum for himself and his mother.

 Rumi Darwaza is a 60 feet high Gateway in Lucknow, built in 1784 by Asaf-ud-Daula, Nawab of Awadh.
 It is also called Turkish Gate, as it was modeled after the Sublime Porte or Ottoman Porte or High Porte (Bab-iHümayun) in Istanbul, Turkey.
 It is situated next to Asafi Imambara or Bara Imambara.